 Evening Wear

-Outdoors, evening wear would be worn with a silk top hat and a black cape or overcoat.
+Outdoors, evening wear would be worn with a black top hat and a black cape or overcoat.

 "A gentleman retains his 'walking' or 'morning' attire until six or seven o'clock when he dresses for the evening"